lilxyzw/VRCLightVolumes/Documentation/UdonSharpAPI.md

 #### Public Fields

 `Color Color` - Multiplies volumes color by this value.
 Changing the color is useful for animating Additive volumes.
 You can even control the R, G, B channels separately this way.

+`float Intensity` - Color multiplies by this value.
+Basically, controls the brightness.

 `bool IsDynamic` - Defines whether this volume can be moved in runtime.
 Disabling this option slightly improves performance.
 You can even change it in runtime.